 Registration Deadline: January 17, 2023

-The course includes an array of resources, videos and other materials to enhance the learning experience.
-All content and assignments can be completed at any time.
-Weekly call-in times allow faculty to hear and respond to questions directly, and an interactive discussion board lets participants post questions and interact with peers from across the United States and around the world.
+The course includes an array of resources, videos and other materials to guide you through your learning experience.
+All content and assignments can be completed whenever your schedule allows.
+Weekly call-in times allow faculty to hear and respond to your questions directly, and an interactive discussion board lets you post your own questions and interact with peers from across the United States and around the world.
 Plus, the course is accessible via desktop, laptop, smartphone or tablet.

 Course materials are available beginning on January 3, 2023 and all online course work must be completed by February 7, 2023.